James Ousnamer, Superintendent

 Please remove ALL decorations that you wish to keep by

-Anything left after this date will be thrown away.
+Anything left at the grave site after Sunday March 22, 2015 will be thrown away.

 Rules and Regulation for Oak Hill Cemeterys with the exception of Gracelawn Section